indika/blog/_posts/2014-04-01-shopping-iaas.md

 disqus: y
 ---

 Programs are written, not configured.
 Infrastructure is configured, not written.
 While both is a means to construct, the one is more fine grained, and the other is more immutable.
 There are many different solutions within this grey.
+This grey is about ease versus control.

 First, there was, CFEngine.